syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/EJ2_ASP.MVC/data-binding/remote-data.md

-## Lazy loading with virtualization
+## Load on demand with virtualization

 While binding remote data to Tree Grid component, by default Tree Grid renders parent rows in collapsed state.
 When expanding the root node, the child nodes will be loaded from the remote server.

-When using virtualization with remote data binding, it helps you to improve the tree grid performance while loading a large set of remote data by setting [`EnableVirtualization`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.TreeGrid.TreeGrid.html#Syncfusion_EJ2_TreeGrid_TreeGrid_EnableVirtualization) as true.
+When using virtualization with remote data binding, it helps you to improve the tree grid performance while loading a large set of data by setting [`EnableVirtualization`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.TreeGrid.TreeGrid.html#Syncfusion_EJ2_TreeGrid_TreeGrid_EnableVirtualization) as true.
 The Tree Grid UI virtualization allows it to render only rows and columns visible within the view-port without buffering the entire datasource.

+The [`HasChildMapping`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.TreeGrid.TreeGrid.html#Syncfusion_EJ2_TreeGrid_TreeGrid_HasChildMapping) property maps the field name in data source, that denotes whether current record holds any child records.
+This is useful internally to show expand icon while binding child data on demand.

 {% if page.publishingplatform == "aspnet-core" %}